-How to Feel Less Awkward in Drop-In Dance Class: 6 Real Tips
+How to Feel Less Awkward in Drop-In Dance Classes: 6 Real Tips

 1. Practice Outside of Class

-💡 Pro tip: The more you go over the choreo on your own, the faster your body starts to remember it.
+💡 Pro tip: The more you go over the choreo on your own, the faster your body starts to remember it (even during the down time in class).

 2. Stand in the Front (Yes, Really)